lextm/jekyll-theme-chirpy/_posts/2008-3-1-grapevine-voice-unhandled-exceptions-revisited-part-i.md

 tags: Code-Beautifier-Collection Delphi
 excerpt_separator: <!--more-->
 ---
-I have used Mauro’s library to handle unhandled exceptions for years.
+I have used Mauro's library to handle unhandled exceptions for years.
 However, lately I decided to improve my usage and added some advanced features such as sending exception logs to my mail box so that I can collect and analyse them.

 http://cc.codegear.com/Item/24014

-According to Mauro’s source code, this should be done by using TExceptionManager.AddInfoManagerType.
+According to Mauro's source code, this should be done by using TExceptionManager.AddInfoManagerType.
 However, I find a bug there in version 2.3, so I have to modify the source code myself and create a customized 2.3.1 version.

 http://gforge.oss.org.cn/frs/download.php/200/24014_unhandledexceptionmanager_for_.net.zip